renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 shared package helloCeylon;
 {% endhighlight %}

-You should also have a source file called `run.ceylon` with the following contents:
+Finally, you should also have a source file called `run.ceylon` inside the `helloCeylon` package with the following contents:

 *run.ceylon*
 {% highlight ceylon %}